ncphillips/makersasylum.com/sdg-school.md

     Development Goals outlined by the United Nations to be reached by 2030.
 These goals are a blueprint to achieve a better and a sustainable future for all cultures around the globe.
-These goals address challenges faced by economies both in the developed and the developing nations in the areas of education, healthcare, equalities, energy, production, consumption, climate change and strategic partnerships
+These goals address challenges faced by economies both in the developed and the developing nations in the areas of education, healthcare, equalitiy, energy, production, consumption, climate change and strategic partnerships
 - template: images
   images: